skagedal/blog.skagedal.tech/jekyll/_drafts/02-adding-apis.md

 To begin with, the API:s will reflect the current functionality of the web app.
 I'm going to start with writing some tests.

-What's nice with doing the TDD thing of writing the tests first for API:s is that you get to think about the API:s from the client's point of view, how they're suposed to be used, before you write them.
+What's nice with doing the TDD thing of writing the tests first for API:s is that you get to think about the API:s from the client's point of view, how they're supposed to be used, before you write them.

 I'm creating a new class called `ApiTests` and copy a whole bunch of boilerplate code from `WebTests`.
 Some day for sure I'll try to neaten things up a bit.